BH126 - Bachelor of Engineering (Honours)

 AND

-If you have not completed VCE Maths Methods or VCE Specialist Maths or equivalent, you must complete the following course:
+Select and Complete One (1) of the following Courses: If you have not completed VCE Maths Methods or VCE Specialist Maths or equivalent, you must complete Introduction to Engineering Mathematics.

 Course Title